brinleyww/bringles-learning-site/README.md

 - search
 - debug mode
 - PROGRESS SAVES!!
+- INSTANT custom tab out feature

 ## roadmap

-- auto custom tab out (closes and reopens tab) coming soon
 - universal chat

 star the repo fr

- WILL UPDATE IF BLOCKED
 4 da bois

+NOTE: do not play in class when the teacher has a monitoring app on. even without a blocking plan, admins can easily see this site and it will get block on your computer. only play when monitoring is completely off or during break periods.